JohnnyMorganz/stylua-action/README.md

 #### `args` (Required)

-The arguments to pass to the StyLua binary
+The arguments to pass to the StyLua binary.
+If you don't want to run the binary, set `args: false`.

 #### `version` (Required)